-And my twin brother Corin and I made it, even though we wouldn’t have given ourselves even a chance of reaching our front door a couple of months ago.
+And my twin brother Corin and I made it, even though we wouldn’t have given ourselves a snowball’s chance in hell of reaching our front door a couple of months ago.
 We got the mother of all groundings when we didn’t comply with the terms of the preceding grounding, and so for months, it was simply home and school, with absolutely nothing in between, and no gadgets at all.
 Until a few weeks ago, they wouldn’t even give an ear to our pleas, but eventually, our parents finally caved, because they too know that senior prom is a night that only comes once in a lifetime.
 They let us come out, only on the condition that we call them to come and pick us up as soon as the prom King and Queen are announced.

 So here we are, trying to make the most of the night.
 The gym hall looks enchanting with the decorations, and although the flashing lights are a bit of a distraction, they make the event come alive and create the perfect party mood.
 Still, I have to admit – prom is nothing as magical as I dreamt it being.

 Here’s the thing.
 Corin either couldn’t, or didn’t want to get a date (I really believe it’s the latter because, with my help, he could have had his pick), and since we didn’t have time to do much about it, just when he was about to decide to stay at home, I talked him out of it and told him that I would go with him as his companion, or date, if you will.
 I couldn’t have him putting all that work into organizing the thing and not going for it in the end.
 He didn’t like the idea, but he eventually acquiesced.
 Some may see it as cute, but for me, it doesn’t help in getting me the prom queen crown.
 Not that ornaments made of plastic really matter, but it would have been nice.
 That’s all I’m saying.